Categories

 But since then, the leadership of the museum has completely changed.
 The new people, not from Toledo and with little if any experience running a museum, are having a field day “rebranding” the museum and selling off valuable paintings from the Impressionist collection.
 They act with no regard for the museum!

-Asian art will occupy the former Impressionist galleries — contemporary Asian art all the way back to ancient Asian art.
-Visitors can now contemplate the politics of looted art (which is also on view in the African collection in the opposite front gallery) before arriving at the Great Gallery of European Renaissance and Baroque paintings.
-Or will their “old master” paintings be banished as well?
+Islamic and Asian art, regardless of the importance of this collection to the museum, will occupy the former Impressionist galleries — contemporary Asian art all the way back to ancient Asian art.
+Visitors can now contemplate the politics of looted art (which is also on view in the African collection in the opposite front gallery).

 It was just last year that they took the American art from the American Galleries in the west wing that had been thusly funded by the Barbers, and moved it all to the back of the museum, shaming the art with controversial wall text.

 The relocation of the popular paintings from the museum to the Glass Pavilion makes it hard for visitors with mobility issues to have equal access to artwork.
-They will have to go down 26 steps to get to Monroe Street, then cross the four-lane busy street without a traffic light to follow a long curvy sidewalk leading to the Glass Pavilion.
+Visitors must go down 26 steps to get to Monroe Street, then cross the four-lane busy street without a traffic light to follow a long curvy sidewalk leading to the Glass Pavilion.
 The relocation contradicts the principles of the newly formed Access Initiatives Department.
 This issue exists, in spite of the new Conda Family Manager of Access Initiatives (the department manager’s salary being perpetually funded by an endowment from the Conda family).
+How does the manager of Access Initiatives, Katie Shelley, justify her salary after she let that happen?
+She starred in a video, describing the long trek over to the Glass Pavilion, and blaming the historic museum for its lack of access – this – after the museum purposefully moved the paintings out of reach.

 We answered with a total rebrand, including strategy and a holistic design system, that will help TMA continue its journey toward the kind of modern museum they strive to be – one that has its doors open to all.